 - Rapidly higher interest rates: Interest rates that move up too high or too fast could dampen demand for mortgages, which could affect profits in certain areas of the financial sector.

-- Flattening yield curve: Should the spread between long-term and short-term interest rates shrink further, financials would likely struggle.
+- Flattening yield curve: Should the spread between long-term and short-term interest rates remain inverted for some time, financials would likely struggle.

 - Trade concerns: Corporate confidence could be dented, resulting in a lessening demand for loans and a reduction in merger and acquisition activity.

 - Legislative concerns: With the Democrats in control of the House of Representatives, there have been comments by members that deregulation has gone too far and they may look to undo some the loosening that has occurred.

 Clients can see our top-rated stocks in the financials sector.